-131 The data presented in this paper were collected on July 6th, 2013, during a period using 132 the burst science telemetry mode (BM1) on all Cluster satellites.
-This mode of operation 133 provided electric field measurement from EFW instrument and magnetic field oscillations 134 from the STAFF search coil magnetometer with a sampling resolution of 450 Hz together 135 with Fluxgate Magnetometer (FGM) [Balogh et al., 1997] measurements of the background 136 magnetic field at a resolution of 67 Hz.
-The ion data used in this study were collected by 137 the Cluster Ion Spectrometer (CIS) instrument[Reme et al., 1997].
+The data presented in this paper were collected on 6 July 2013, during a period using the burst science telemetry mode (BM1) on all Cluster satellites.
+This mode of operation provided electric field measurement from EFW instrument and magnetic field oscillations from the STAFF search coil magnetometer with a sampling resolution of 450 Hz together with Fluxgate Magnetometer (FGM) [Balogh et al., 1997] measurements of the background magnetic field at a resolution of 67 Hz.
+The ion data used in this study were collected by the Cluster Ion Spectrometer (CIS) instrument[Reme et al., 1997].

-During the period 1832-1857 UT on July 6^{th} , 2013 the Cluster spacecraft were passing 138 through the inner magnetosphere at a radial distance of the order of 3.8-4.2 R_E on the 139 dayside at a local time 1330-1250, and crossed the magnetic equator at around 1844 UT, 140 travelling north to south between magnetic latitudes of 1.9° and -2.3° .
-The four panels in 141 Figure 1 show the location of the Cluster satellites (lower right) and the relative separa-142 tions of the Cluster quartet (in the GSE frame).
-Satellites C3 and C4 were separated by 143 around 60 km and so appear on top of each other at the scales shown in Figure 1.
-The 144 separation distances between C_3/C_4 and C_1 was around 1000 km whilst C_2 was around 145 4300 km distant.
-As a result, C3 and C4 observed almost identical patterns of wave emis-146 sions, C1 observed similar overall structure whilst the observations of C2 are completely 147 different owing to its different location.
-The external magnetic field during this period 148 varies from 487 nT at the beginning of the period to 287 nT at the end, implying the 149 proton gyrofrequency gradually changing from 7.4 Hz to 4.4 Hz and the lower hybrid 150 frequency from 318 to 187 Hz.
-The electron density, estimated from WHISPER electric 151 field spectra was in the range $15-19 \text{ cm}^{-3}$.
-Based on these density values and the assump-152 tion of a proton only plasma, the Alfvén velocity varies in the range 2600-1600 km s-1.
-153 These values represent an upper limit to the value of V_A which reduces when heavy ions 154 are included.
-The level of geomagnetic disturbance during the period under study was 155 moderate.
-At the beginning of July 6^{th} , the Dst index increased during the early hours 156 of July 6th from around 0 to -60 nT and maximising at ~ -79 nT around 19 UT before 157 decreasing over the following two days.
-158
+During the period 1832-1857 UT on 6 July 2013, the Cluster spacecraft were passing through the inner magnetosphere at a radial distance of the order of $3.8-4.2 R_F$ on the dayside at a local time 1330-1250 and crossed the magnetic equator at around 1844 UT, traveling north to south between magnetic latitudes of 1.9° and -2.3°.
+Figure 1 shows the location of the Cluster satellites (bottom right) and the relative separations of the Cluster quartet (in the GSE frame).
+Satellites C3 and C4 were separated by around 60 km and so appear on top of each other at the scales shown in Figure 1.
+The separation distances between C3/C4 and C1 were around 1000 km, while C2 was around 4300 km distant.
+As a result, C3 and C4 observed almost identical patterns of wave emissions, C1 observed similar overall structure while the observations of C2 are completely different owing to its different location.
+The external magnetic field during this period varies from 487 nT at the beginning of the period to 287 nT at the end, implying the proton gyrofrequency gradually changing from 7.4 Hz to 4.4 Hz and the lower hybrid frequency from 318 to 187 Hz.
+The electron density, estimated from WHISPER electric field spectra, was in the range 15-19 cm-3.
+Based on these density values and the assumption of a proton only plasma, the Alfvén velocity varies in the range 2600-1600 km s-1.
+These values represent an upper limit to the value of V_A which reduces when heavy ions are included.
+The level of geomagnetic disturbance during the period under study was moderate.
+At the beginning of 6 July, the Dst index increased during the early hours of 6 July from around 0 to -60 nT and maximizing at ~ -79 nT around 19 UT before decreasing over the following 2 days.